- How do I declare statistics as my major?

 - How do I add statistics as my second major?

 You are required to meet with a Statistics Advisor prior to submitting the official online Change of Major Form.
-At the time of petition, 75% of the preparatory courses for each major must be complete.
-Please note that some departments have additional requirements as well.
+At the time of submission, a substantial part of the preparatory subject matter in each major must have been successfully completed.
+Please note that some departments have additional requirements to change/double major.
 Also, for each major, 80% of the upper-division units must be unique.
 If the major programs differ in the number of upper division units required, the major program requiring the smaller number of units will be used to compute the minimum number of units that must be unique.

 - How do I receive a PTA number for my Statistics course?